OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-02.md

 ## 1 Kings 2:23

 Then King Solomon swore by the Lord, saying,
-“May God do so to me, and more also,
+“May God deal with me, be it ever so severely,
 if Adonijah has not spoken this word against his own life.

 ## 1 Kings 2:24

-Now therefore, as the Lord lives, who has established me
+Now therefore, as surely as the Lord lives, who has established me
-and set me on the throne of David my father,
+and set me on the throne of my father David,
 and who has made me a house as He promised—
-surely Adonijah shall be put to death today.”
+Adonijah shall indeed be put to death today.”

 ## 1 Kings 2:25

 So King Solomon sent Benaiah the son of Jehoiada,
-and he struck him down and he died.
+who struck him down, and he died.

 ---